 The other cards follow this style, with various direct, indirect, or abstract connections between them.

-After the game is set-up, each player must first find his combination of a suspect, location, and murder weapon – in this order.
-When they find the first, they can progress guessing the second and the third.
+After the game is set up, each player must first find his combination of a suspect, location, and murder weapon – in this order.
+When they find the first, they can progress by guessing the second and the third.
 Players can advance through stages independently – you can already have all three things figured out, while a co-player might still be stuck at the suspect.